KossBoii/ai-notes-app/README.md

 | `GET /api/notes/get-notes`          | Yes     | `USER`          |
 | `GET /api/notes/get-all-notes`      | Yes     | `ADMIN`         |
 | `DELETE /api/notes/delete/{noteId}` | Yes     | `ADMIN`, `USER` |

+Note:
+- These endpoints will automatically pick up the user credential (who was calling the endpoint) to execute the command.
+- For the `DELETE /api/notes/delete/{noteId}` endpoint, `ADMIN` user is allowed to delete any user's notes.
+However, each user can only delete the user belong to themselves.